Gretaah/shopping_list/README.md

 * Navigate to the unzipped folder.

-* double klick on index.html to start the file in your browser.
+* double click on index.html to start the file in your browser.

 <br/>